aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.drawing/color/addluminosity/_index.md

 ---
 title: Color.AddLuminosity
 second_title: Aspose.SVG for .NET API Reference
-description: Color method.
+description: Color AddLuminosity method.
 Creates copy of the Color with Sum of its luminosity and the delta value
 type: docs
 weight: 280
 url: /net/aspose.svg.drawing/color/addluminosity/